The Women Writing the West High School Writing Contest

 Names and emails addresses will only be used for Contest purposes.

-All high school students in grades 9-12 and age 13 – 19 are invited to send their unpublished short written works in nonfiction, fiction, or poetry/songwriting to the Women Writing the West® inaugural High School Writing Contest.
+All high school students in grades 9-12, ages 13-19, living in the US and outside the US, are invited to send their unpublished short written works in nonfiction, fiction, or poetry/songwriting to the Women Writing the West® High School Writing Contest.

-Entries should recognize women and girls’ stories and their contribution to the history, culture and growth of the North American West, defined by WWW as anywhere on the North American continent west of the Mississippi River, including Alaska and Hawaii, Canada west of Manitoba, and Mexico.
+Entries should recognize women’s and girls’ stories and their contribution to the history, culture and growth of the North American West, defined by WWW as anywhere on the North American continent west of the Mississippi River, including Alaska and Hawaii, Canada west of Ontario, and Mexico.

 Support the WWW High School Writing Contest by purchasing Women Writing the West branded merchandise by purchasing through the WWW Bonfire Store.